Frobitz66/Indigo-OpenSprinkler-Plugin/README.md

 # Indigo-OpenSprinkler-Plugin
-A Indigo home automation plugin for managing an OpenSprinkler device.
+An Indigo home automation plugin for managing an OpenSprinkler device.